 What is St. Olav Ways?

-St. Olav Ways are a network of historical trails that will lead you through beautiful nature, cultural landscapes and historical sites.
+St. Olav Ways are a network of historical routes that will lead you through beautiful nature, cultural landscapes and historical sites.
 The nine different trails start in different parts of Norway, and they all lead to Nidaros Cathedral in Trondheim.

 What does the name mean?

 The medieval tradition of pilgrimage has once again become popular in recent times, among both religious people, history enthusiasts, and hikers.
-The St. Olav Ways are the collective term of the roads and paths that pilgrims follow to Nidaros Cathedral, St. Olav's burial place, in Trondheim city.
+The St. Olav Ways are the collective term of the routes and paths that pilgrims follow to Nidaros Cathedral, St. Olav's burial place, in Trondheim city.

 There are nine different paths trough Norway, and each one has its own name.
 Gudbrandsdalsleden, the most poular route that goes from the capital Oslo to Trondheim, got it's name from Gudbrandsdalen, a great valley it passes through.

 Valldalsleden also got it's name from a local area, Valldal, which is the place where the trail starts.
-Other trails have names originating from the dioceses, as for example Borgleden which has its name from Borg diocese, and Tunsbergleden which has its name from Tunsberg diocese.

 Historic roads and paths